bendrendel/vertical-slider/README.md

 ## Sources

-This is the starter project in the Udemy course _50 Projects in 50 Days_ by Brad Traversy and Florin Pop.
+This is the 26th project in the Udemy course _50 Projects in 50 Days_ by Brad Traversy and Florin Pop.

 ## Other

-This project was created in January 2021 by Ben Drendel.
+This project was created in February 2021 by Ben Drendel.